ethereum/solidity-examples/docs/bytes/Bytes.md

 The `Bytes` library has functions for working with bytes.

-#### Bytes, strings, numbers and endianness in Ethereum
+#### Bytes, strings, numbers and padding in Ethereum

-Ethereum uses the big endian format when working with strings/bytes, and little endian when working with other types (such as numbers and addresses).
+In Ethereum, strings and bytes are padded on the lower-order (right) side with zero-bytes, while other types (such as numbers and addresses) are padded on the higher-order side.
 As an example, this is how we would store the string "abcd" in one full word (32 bytes):

 `0x6162636400000000000000000000000000000000000000000000000000000000`